youssefdlfk/time-series-clustering/README.md

 ## About

-This project provides a comprehensive framework for clustering time series data using different algorithms such as TimeSeriesKMeans and KShape, with validation based on a range of indices.
+This project provides a comprehensive framework for clustering time series data using different algorithms such as TimeSeriesKMeans and KShape from the tslearn package, with validation based on a range of indices.
 It includes support for validating clustering quality using silhouette index, Dunn index, Davies-Bouldin index, and more.
-The project is designed to analyze the time series collected from a psychological experiment on the phenomenon of Insight but it can be customized to fit various time series datasets and provides modular configuration for different clustering settings.
+Although the project is initially designed to analyze the time series collected from a psychological experiment on the phenomenon of Insight, it can be customized to fit various time series datasets and provides modular configuration for different clustering settings.